dladd/pyFormex/sphinx/refman.rst

 |pyFormex| tools
 ----------------
-The main pyformex path contains a number of modules that are not considered to be part of the |pyformex| core, but are rather tools that were used in the implementation of other modules, but can also be useful elsewhere.
+The main pyformex path contains a number of modules that are not considered to be part of the pyFormex core, but are rather tools that were used in the implementation of other modules, but can also be useful elsewhere.